Excerpt from Death of a Blue Blood (421.4KB)

-The "Murder, She Wrote" series, the Veronica Lake autobiography, Veronica, Charlie and the Shawneetown Dameb?, and Coffee, Tea or Me? are among the more than 100 books I've written over a long career (the actual number as of Winter 2013 is 118).
-The story behind these books and all the others, is contained in the new e-book from Macmillan, mentioned above, and in the previously published trade paperback edition of my autobiography, Murder HE Wrote: A Successful Writer's Life, still available from Purdue University Press.
+The "Murder, She Wrote" series, the Veronica Lake autobiography, Veronica, Charlie and the Shawneetown Dame, and Coffee, Tea or Me? are among the more than 100 books I've written over a long career (the actual number as of Spring 2015 is 120+).
+The story behind these books and all the others, is contained in the e-book mentioned above, and in the previously published trade paperback edition of my autobiography, Murder HE Wrote: A Successful Writer's Life, still available from Purdue University Press.
 For reviews and endorsements from top publishing figures and fellow-writers, please click on the book's title, Murder HE Wrote to your right.
 Perfect gift for the writer in your family.

 Charlie and the Shawneetown Dame

 The Purdue University Press reissue of this book that I wrote more than 30 years ago continues to create a buzz in Hollywood.
 It's a dramatization of a true story from the Prohibition era, involving one of the more bizarre gang wars in the annals of crime in America, replete with tank wars, bombing from an aircraft, and chronicling the life of Charlie Birger, a flamboyant, slightly mad Al Capone wannabe.
 I've completed a screenplay based upon the book, and of the many books I've written, this has always been a particular favorite.
-Click on the title at the right for reviews, and an excerpt from the book.
+Click on the title at the left for reviews.

 The CIA's Control of Candy Jones